 One of the easiest ways to live in France and work for a US company is to simply work for that company’s French branch.
 However, even though that’s the simplest way for you, it’s not as such for your employer since they must hire you officially under French law and pay French taxes.

-And as we stated above, taxes are incredibly high in France, where you and your employer will contribute about 40-45% of your gross pay for obligatory charges every month.
+As we stated above, taxes are incredibly high in France, where you and your employer will contribute about 40-45% of your gross pay for obligatory charges every month.

 However, you should definitely go for it if you have such an opportunity.
 Being an employee in France will give you a French residence and work permit as well.